 The primary concern with plastic cutting boards stems from the release of microplastics and nanoplastics.
 As knives cut into the surface, tiny plastic particles, less than 5 millimeters in diameter, break off.
 These microscopic bits can then cling to your food, entering your body through ingestion.
 Emerging medical studies suggest a link between ingested microplastics and an increased risk of serious health issues, including “myocardial infarction, stroke, or death.”

 Beyond microplastics, plastic cutting boards also pose a significant bacterial risk.
 Their surfaces tend to develop deep grooves and scratches over time, creating ideal hiding spots for food particles and moisture.
 This allows harmful bacteria like E. coli, Salmonella, and Listeria to thrive and multiply, even after cleaning, increasing the risk of cross-contamination and foodborne illnesses.
-Furthermore, plastic is a petroleum-based material that is non-biodegradable, contributing to environmental pollution and taking thousands of years to break down.
+Plastic is a petroleum-based material that is non-biodegradable, contributing to environmental pollution and taking thousands of years to break down.

 Discovering Superior Non-Plastic Cutting Board Materials